mannyaguirre/Tenable-Nessus-Agent-Scan-Linux-VM/README.md

 ## Step 5: Connect to Linux VM via SSH

 The fifth step was to connect to our VM in terminal via SSH.
-Another option to connect to the VM was using bashion in Azure.
+Another option to connect to the VM was using bastion in Azure.

 ### Why This Matters?